-Joan rejoins Lighthouse Counsel as a senior consultant.
-She initially joined the team in 2008 after 20 years of leadership in strategic planning, policy making, problem solving, fundraising, special projects and communication.
-Joan held several leadership positions at Fisk University in Nashville, including executive director of alumni affairs and development, executive director of the general alumni association, dean of student affairs and vice president for institutional advancement.
+Joan joins Lighthouse Counsel as a senior consultant.
+Joan has more than 30 years of experience in strategic planning, policymaking, problem solving, fundraising, special projects and communication.
+She previously held several leadership positions at Fisk University in Nashville, including executive director of alumni affairs and development, executive director of the general alumni association, dean of student affairs and vice president for institutional advancement.

 As vice president for institutional advancement at Fisk, Joan raised $3.5 million in annual donations; increased giving by faculty, staff, board and alumni; and built an advancement team after securing approval for capacity building.

 Joan was selected as President of TARC-Tennessee Advancement Resources Council.
-She has served on the Council for Advancement and Support of Education (CASE) and has been a member of the International Board of Trustees and CASE National Commission on Alumni Relations.
+She has served on the Council for Advancement and Support of Education (CASE) International Board of Trustees and the CASE National Commission on Alumni Relations.
 She was the chair of the Committee on Opportunity and Equity, as well as chair of CASE District III.
 She was honored with the CASE District III Distinguished Service Award and the Alumni Achievement Award from Fisk University.

 Joan has been engaged in her community, with leadership including service on the board of Girl Scouts of Middle Tennessee and on the board of Vanderbilt Children’s Hospital.
 She earned a bachelor’s degree in biology at Fisk University and a master’s in biology at Tennessee State University.

 Joan’s favorite quote: “A good leader takes a little more than his share of the blame, a little less than his share of the credit.” —Arnold H. Glasow